How To Be Aware Of The Passive Aggressive Behaviour Among Us

 Getting angry is convenient, it’s a natural human response when tempers begin to flare, which is a common reaction.

-As children, what we’ve been told, is that getting angry is a “no-no,” this since it displays bad behavior.
+As children, what we’ve been told is getting angry is a “no-no,” since it displays bad behaviour.

-What we learned, is we should behave well, we should keep our composure, this especially once getting upset.
+What we learned is we should behave well, we should keep our composure, especially once getting upset.
 What we need to do, is mask and hide our true feelings.

 By the time we’re full-blown adults, we’re conditioned not to express our feelings openly to others.

-But realize these emotions we feel never goes away, so as a result, we begin to exhibit passive aggressive behavior.
+But realize these emotions we feel never goes away, so as a result, we begin to exhibit passive aggressive behaviour.

 Ad